seinecle/mk99/docs/generated-html/subdir/group-project_temp_pdf.md

 See the syllabus for the deadline to publish the podcast.
 Grading is as follows:

 //ST:!
-- 33% of the grade on the quality of the questions (showing the interviewe has a good knowledge of the topic, and helping the expert discuss interesting topics)
+- 33% of the grade on the quality of the questions (showing the interviewer has a good knowledge of the topic, and helping the expert discuss interesting topics)
 - 33% of the grade on the conduct of the interview (good intro, good management of the time, no blanks...)
 - 33% of the grade on the quality of the podcast (sound of the interviewer and interviewee)